junxit/us-congress-bills-112/metadata.md

 - 2011-06-24 — Introduced in House
 - 2011-06-24 — Introduced in House
 - 2011-06-24 — Referred to the House Committee on Natural Resources.
+- 2011-07-05 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-09-15 — Subcommittee Hearings Held.
+- 2011-10-05 — Committee Consideration and Mark-up Session Held.
+- 2011-10-05 — Ordered to be Reported by Unanimous Consent.
+- 2011-10-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2011-12-01 — Placed on the Union Calendar, Calendar No. 205.
+- 2011-12-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-305.
+- 2011-12-01 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-305.